oumardiarra/Asteroid-Radar/README.md

 This project called Asteroid Rader is one of the project included in Android Kotlin Developer Nanodegree program at Udacity.

 ## Note: Use Your Api Key
-Put your Api Key in the file Constants.kt
+Put your Api Key in the  build.gradle file (module level
 ```
-const val API_KEY="<Your API KEY HERE>"
+it.buildConfigField 'String', 'NASA_API_KEY',"\"Your NASA API KEY HERE\""
 ```